nuprl/website/blog/_src/posts/2019-04-07-forgetful-and-heedful-contracts.md

-[_Gradual Typing with Union and Intersection Types_][cl], at ICFP 2017, demonstrates one technique for adding two new varieties of types to a gradual language.
+[_Gradual Typing with Union and Intersection Types_][cl], at ICFP 2017, demonstrates one technique for adding two varieties of types to a gradual language.
 The semantics in the paper is forgetful;
- if a higher-order value crosses multiple type boundaries, the intermediate types disappear.
+ if a higher-order value crosses multiple type boundaries, the intermediate server obligations disappear.

 > "if a lambda abstraction is preceded by multiple casts, then the rule
 > erases all of them, except for the last one" -- [_Gradual Typing with Union and Intersection Types_][cl]